umerka/MindBreak/README.md

  	Because I can.

- 	So, it's pretty much the same as MindFuck but it has ques from assembly.
+ 	So, it's pretty much the same as BrainFuck but it has ques from assembly.

  	I recomend learning BrainFuck before using this.